Dirty Durham: How the Bull City Does Agritourism

 Posted By Ashley Strahm on Jun 19, 2019

-There are an incredible amount of natural spaces that are just ready to be explored and that offer a lens into Durham's delightful delicacies, straight from the root or vine.
+There are an incredible amount of natural spaces that are just ready to be explored.
+They offer a lens into Durham's delicacies, from root to market to table.

 Durham fresh.
 Durham local.

 Tour farms to see how local crops are grown, see how those fresh ingredients are brewed into one-of-a-kind beers, and enjoy a meal made from local ingredients.
-The following places all offer something special for budding or seasoned agritourists.
+Durham's agricultural destinations offer something special for budding or seasoned agritourists.

 This is what agritourism is: a way to let visitors tour and engage with agriculturally focused sites and activities.

-You needn’t eat your way through all of your adventures — The Sarah P. Duke Gardens is a sight to soothe the visionary palate.
-Peruse the 55-acre garden with 200+ diverse plant varieties on over five miles of walkways and paths.
-Take in seasonal plantings, fruits, and vegetables in the Charlotte Brody Discovery Garden white exploring.
+You don't need to eat your way through all of your adventures (but no shame if you do).
+The Sarah P. Duke Gardens is a sight for your visionary palate.
+Peruse the 55-acre garden with 200+ diverse plant varieties on more than five miles of walkways and paths.
+Take in seasonal plantings, fruits, and vegetables in the Charlotte Brody Discovery Garden.
 Visit one of the finest garden centers in the area, Witherspoon Rose Culture, which has more than 2,000 varieties of roses.
-For Garden’s Sake is also a place to enjoy lake views (and mimosas!) while gathering agricultural resources of your own.
+For Garden’s Sake is also a place to enjoy lake views (and mimosas!) while gathering plants of your own.

 Bee Downtown raises bees in rooftop hives in the heart of downtown Durham.
 The company doesn’t just harvest honey — Bee Durham educates the public about the importance of bees and builds healthy honey bee communities that are integral to the environment.

-Register for a two-hour tour on Bee Downtown’s website.
+Companies and groups can register for a two-hour tour on Bee Downtown’s website.
 You’ll get to visit the apiaries at the American Tobacco Campus, the Burt’s Bees observatory, and participate in a hands-on class.
-The $40 cost of attendance includes a jar of Bee Downtown honey.

 Breathe in the sweet Durham natural landscape